 age-specific rate: The number of events for a specified age group over a specified period (e.g. calendar or financial year), divided by the total population in that age group.
 Reported as number per 100,000.
 The numerator and denominator relate to the same age group.

 age-standardisation: A method of removing the influence of age when comparing populations with different age structures.
 This is usually necessary because the rates of many events (e.g., deaths, service use) vary with age.
 The age structures of the different populations are converted to the same ‘standard’ structure, and then the rates that would have occurred with that structure are calculated and compared.

 age structure: The relative number of people in each age group in a population.

 alcohol use disorder: A class of mental disorder involving the harmful use and/or dependence on alcohol.

 all-cause mortality: Deaths due to any cause.

-body mass index (BMI): The most commonly used method of assessing whether a person is normal weight, underweight, overweight or obese.
-It is calculated by dividing the person’s weight (in kilograms) by their height (in metres) squared; that is, kg÷m2.
+body mass index (BMI): The most commonly used method of assessing whether a person is normal weight, underweight, overweight or obese, which is calculated by dividing the person’s weight (in kilograms) by their height (in metres) squared; that is, kg ÷ m2.
 For both men and women, underweight is a BMI below 18.5, acceptable weight is from 18.5 to less than 25, overweight is from 25 to less than 30, and obese is 30 and over.
-Sometimes overweight and obese are combined, and defined as a BMI of 25 and over.
+Sometimes overweight and obese are combined and defined as a BMI of 25 and over.
 At the time of the 2017–18 NHS interview, respondents had their height and weight measured and subsequently BMI was calculated.

 cancer (malignant neoplasm): A large range of diseases where some of the body’s cells become defective, begin to multiply out of control, invade and damage the area around them, and can then spread to other parts of the body to cause further damage.